 If you begin to incorporate multiple types of schema, or have structured data present on multiple web pages (for enterprise sites, this can be thousands or millions!) then auditing for schema becomes a scalability problem.

 There is the Google Rich Results tool (that's meant to confirm a page's eligibility for rich snippets) but this only allows for one URL at a time.
 This solution is better suited for smaller sites, because for enterprise sites it would be a never-ending process.

 (Loading a single URL into Google’s schema validator tool.)

 The same applies to the Bing Markup Validator, which is a part of its webmaster tools.
-A markup validator like only allows for one URL at a time.
+A markup validator only allows for one page at a time.

 In short, each search engine’s structured data validator has the same problem: they’re not feasible for auditing at scale.